NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 ### Understanding and accessing the testbed setup

-The following figure shows the testbed setup that we have prepared for the artifact evaluation.
+The following topology diagram shows the testbed setup that we have prepared for the artifact evaluation.

 ![AE Testbed](../doc/linkguardian_ae_testbed.svg)
+*Topology Diagram*

-This corresponds to the path h4-sw8-sw4-sw2-sw6-sw10 shown in Figure 7 in [our paper](https://rajkiranjoshi.github.io/files/papers/sigcomm23-linkguardian.pdf).
-There are two physical servers, lumos and caelus, representing h4 and h8 respectively.
-Each server is equipped with a 100G NVIDIA Mellanox CX5 100G NIC interface that is put inside a network namespace called `lg`.
-There are a total of three Tofino1 switches:
+The cabling topology corresponds to the path h4-sw8-sw4-sw2-sw6-sw10 shown in Figure 7 in [our paper](https://rajkiranjoshi.github.io/files/papers/sigcomm23-linkguardian.pdf).
+There are two physical servers, named **lumos** and **caelus**, representing h4 and h8 respectively.
+Each server is equipped with a NVIDIA Mellanox CX5 100G NIC interface that is put inside a network namespace called `lg`.
+There are a total of three physical Tofino1 switches:
- * tofino1a --> sw2.
-Runs the LinkGuardian sender implementation (`sender.p4`)
+ * **tofino1a** acts as sw2 shown in Figure 7.
+It runs the LinkGuardian sender implementation (`sender.p4`)
- * tofino1c --> sw6.
-Runs the LinkGuardian receiver implementation (`receiver.p4`)
+ * **tofino1c** acts as sw6 shown in Figure 7.
+It runs the LinkGuardian receiver implementation (`receiver.p4`)
- * p4campus-proc1 --> emulates the rest of the physical topology (sw8, sw4, and sw10)
+ * **p4campus-proc1** emulates the rest of the physical topology (sw8, sw4, and sw10)
    through 100G loopback cables (`topo.p4`)

-The numbering `a/b(c)` denotes the `a/b` front-panel port number and the corresponding devport number `c`.
+In the above topology diagram, the numbering `a/b(c)` denotes the `a/b` front-panel port number and the corresponding devport number `c`.

 > [!NOTE]